 Pivot in real time

 Most platforms break down performance by individual advertisement.
 Knowing how each creative performs with a target audience is a huge asset, allowing marketers to adapt and react to feedback throughout the campaign.

 If an ad with a certain headline delivers a higher click-through rate than others, smart marketers will use that headline with other media to see if the conversion rate can be further optimized.
 Reacting to this performance over the life of a campaign can lead to more positive results within the original campaign budget.

 Discover new formats

 Performance marketing can be done through single placement channels such as Twitter, but marketers can also partner with performance marketing networks to expand their reach.
-These networks offer various placement opportunities, which can provide new insight into valuable placements based on audiences.
+These networks offer unique ad opportunities, which can provide new insights into valuable placements based on audiences.

 Performance marketing networks are especially helpful for marketers targeting hard-to-reach audiences like developers, which avoid display ads and can be hard to find on social media.
-By using an email performance marketing network, software company Kinvey saw a drop in cost-per-conversion and a rise in conversion rates because email reached its developer audience anytime, anywhere.
+Rollbar for example, earned two times the amount of clicks among developer audiences through a native performance campaign.

 Marketers looking to level-up advertising efforts and boost results should be intrigued by performance marketing and all it has to offer.
 Unlike traditional methods, performance marketing gives advertisers the opportunity to plan better, pay only for results, track performance, react to feedback, and discover new placement opportunities.